-During Open Access Week 2018, the Network for Information and Digital Access (NIDA) is pleased to announce a new strategic focus on advancing equitable Open Access (OA) policies for economically disadvantaged and globally marginalized research communities.
+During Open Access Week 2018, the Network for Information and Digital Access (NIDA) was pleased to announce a new strategic focus on advancing equitable Open Access (OA) policies for economically disadvantaged and globally marginalized research communities.

 With the recognition that the global system of academia and scholarship is a global network of diverse institutions, people, and practices, the production, circulation, and visibility of scholarly information is also a global issue.
 Historically, the globalized norms of western scholarship and the commodification of academic knowledge, have served to marginalize researchers in disadvantaged communities: limiting their ability to access knowledge, apply it effectively in their own research work, and participate in the global scholarly conversation.
 Culturally and contextually specific research conducted by researchers in these communities has been considered peripheral, and not of interest to scholars in institutions in high-income countries.